How To Navigate A Co-Op Renovation in NYC: Planning & Board Approvals

 Make it easier for a co-op board to approve your home renovation with a few key steps

 Co-op buildings have unique ownership structures.
-C-op owners technically lease the space an apartment occupies.
+Co-op owners technically lease the space an apartment occupies.
 A co-op board, and its representative, the management company, have power over any renovations you’d like to do.
 Because the board’s role is to protect the interests of all of the owners, the process is less in your control than you’d think.
-However, by following a few key practices, you can put your co-op board at ease for your desired remodel.
+However, by following a few key practices, you can hire a great remodeling team and put your co-op board at ease for your desired remodel.

 Renovate to live, Sweeten to thrive!